Susensio/IR-remote-translator/README.md

 # IR remote translator

-Translates IR basic commands from LG remote to Samsung home cinema
+Translates IR basic commands from LG remote to Samsung home cinema.
+This allows volume control of digital audio signal with one single remote.

 | Command  | LG   ==> | Samsung  |
 | -------- | -------- | -------- |